adobe/update-prerelease-npm-version/README.md

 # then you publish your package with this pre-release version, under a tag (say 'next' here)
 - run: npm publish --tag next
 ```

+## Development

+- Don't forget to run `npm run package` to generate package your new code for use, before publishing.

 ## Contributing